 Many of our prayers mentioned the “Theotokos.”
-Theotokos (Mother of God) is a title for the Virgin Mary, Jesus’ Mother, which was given by the 4th Ecumenical Council of Chalcedon in 451 A.D.
-Orthodox love and honor – but do not worship her – because God Himself loved and honored her and because of our union with her Son.
+Theotokos (Mother of God) is a title for the Virgin Mary, Jesus’ Mother, which was given by the Council of Ephesus in 431 A.D.
+Orthodox Christians love and honor – but do not worship her – because God Himself loved and honored her and because of our union with her Son.
 That title was given to counter those who were saying that Jesus was merely human and not fully God, so it is really more a statement about who Jesus is.
 The attention given her in the Church also expresses our faith that Jesus Christ is truly human, born of a woman as we are, yet remains truly God, so His human mother can be called the Mother of God.
 In many hymns she is a sign of the Church as the beloved bride of God; her exaltation as “more glorious than the Seraphim” is a sign of sanctification awaiting all who “hear the Word of God and keep it” as she did.
 In the Orthodox Church’s icons, she is always pointing the way to Jesus Christ, and holding him close to her heart.

 What are Icons?